Endy Mattress Review (2025)

 The Canadian-made Endy mattress has 3 foam layers, all 100% polyurethane.
 The mattress layers are CertiPUR-US® certified.
 Endy doesn’t publicly share any composition or density details about Endy Comfort Foam, other than saying it’s 100% polyurethane.

-- Layer 1: The 2″ comfort layer is made of Endy Comfort Foam, which provides some “hug” with a fair bit of sink.
-Endy also claims that the foam’s open-cell design improves airflow and keeps you cool while you sleep.
+- Layer 1: The 2″ comfort layer is made of Endy Comfort Foam, which provides a plush feel to the mattress.
+Endy also mentions that the foam’s open-cell design improves airflow and keeps you cool while you sleep.

 - Layer 2: The 3″ transition layer of foam helps provide pressure relief for a more comfortable, tension-free sleep.